 This pest presents a significant and imminent threat to the natural environment, agriculture and economy of California.
-Exotic fruit flies are internal feeders of fruit, and their presence therefore makes the fruit unfit for consumption.
+As mentioned above, feeding by fruit fly larvae destroys fruit.
 There is a loss of marketability and ability to ship food to other states and nations.
-The combined 2021 gross production value of host commercial commodities potentially affected by QFF was over \$13.5 billion.
+Since exotic fruit flies are internal feeders of fruit, their presence inside fruit makes the fruit unfit for consumption and trading partners will not accept it.
+The combined 2021 gross production value of host commercial commodities in California potentially affected by QFF was over \$13.5 billion.
 The permanent establishment and spread of this pest would result in increased production and postharvest costs to safeguard commercial fruit from infestation, increased pesticide applications on both production agriculture and residential properties to mitigate damage, and lost economic activity and jobs from trade restrictions imposed by the United States Department of Agriculture (USDA) and foreign trade partners.

-This decision to proceed with treatment is based upon a realistic evaluation that it will be possible to eliminate QFF from this area and prevent its spread using currently available technology in a manner that is based on an action plan developed in consultation with the Pest Prevention
+This decision to proceed with treatment is based upon a realistic evaluation that it will be possible to eliminate QFF from this area and prevent its spread using currently available technology in a manner that is based on an action plan developed in consultation with the Pest Prevention Committee of the California Agricultural Commissioners and Sealers Association, the USDA, and scientists on the BacSAP.
+Due to the size of the infested area and the number of flies detected, historical data from other species of exotic fruit flies indicates that eradication is possible.
+The only previous detections of QFF in California were single flies detected in San Diego County in 1985 and Orange County in 1991.